Myn Donos (human male from Corellia)

 Donos grimaced.
 "Thanks.
-I guess I should hope the Customs Officers don't have your practised eye, shouldn't I?"
+I guess I should hope the Customs Officers don't have your practiced eye, shouldn't I?"

 "Don't worry about it."
 Venns waved his concerns off.
 "Leave them to me.
 I know how to deal with them."

-Myn raised his eyebrow and clamped down the urge to fire off a retort.
+Myn raised his eyebrow and clamped down the urge to snap off a retort.
 There was a certain edge in the older man's voice, a familiar edge.
 He'd heard it before, his father had used it, his instructors, Wedge and even General Solo.
 He knew he had used it, too.
-It was probably a feature of the Corellian genepool, something connected to the violent instincts they'd inherited from their distant ancestors.
+It was probably a feature of the Corellian gene pool, something connected to the violent instincts they'd inherited from their distant ancestors.
 Military training seemed to bring it out, refine it, sharpen it.

 He squashed that thought, forcing it into the darkest corner of his mind.
 It was unfair to think of her that way.
 Hadn't she proven worthy of his trust?
 Hadn't she remained loyal while working undercover against Zsinj?